SaNuelson/Cubetorial/README.md

 * verify completion using pattern recognition
 * continue once the objective is satisfied

-This transforms tutorials from passive demonstrations into guided exercises.
+This transforms guides from passive demonstrations into guided exercises.

 ---